kammitama5/kammitama5.github.io/_posts/2017-11-21-Tuesday-November-21st.md

   "we want this in our language, or as a library...let's do it!!", and then you have a great rustle of excitement.
   It's the best thing!
 To not involve yourself in that stuff is just kind of ...sad.

 ## I've also been scheduling and rescheduling interviews with a few companies.
-It's kind of like
-   one a day each day (including one from an investment bank!
+-  It's kind of like one a day each day (including one from an investment bank!
 My first haha.
 I'm only mentioning because my brother works at one).
 I'm just going to try to do my best.
-I really want to intern at NASA first, though (I know that sounds weird, but I really do!)
+I really want to intern at NASA first, though.
+(I know that sounds weird, but I really do!)

 ## And that's it...actually....(well actually haha)